 Admission is competitive.
-In the past, the average CGPA accepted for admission ranges between 3.0 and 3.90, depending on the program and the university chosen.
+In the past, the average for admission has ranged from a 3.0CGPA to a 3.90 CGPA depending on the program and university chosen.

-7. Minimum CUD IELTS / TOEFL scores
+MINIMUM CUD IELTS / TOEFL SCORES

-We advise students to pursue a IELTS exam score as it is an international standardized score.
+Generally, we advise students to pursue an IELTS exam score as it is an international standardized score.

-The table demonstrates the minimum requirements as some programs may require a higher score.
-Please contact international education office for more information (Institutional TOEFL is NOT accepted).
+The table below demonstrates the minimum requirements; some programs may require a higher score.
+Please contact the international education office for more information (Institutional TOEFL is NOT accepted).